Transfiguration (religion): Jesus

+The Transfiguration of Jesus is a key event in Christian tradition, described in the Gospels of Matthew, Mark, and Luke.
+It recounts the moment when Jesus, accompanied by three of his disciples — Peter, James, and John — ascends a mountain.
+There, Jesus is transfigured before them, with his face and clothing shining like the sun, and he is joined by the prophets Moses and Elijah.
+This event is considered a revelation of Jesus' divine nature and is interpreted as a foretaste of his glorification in the resurrection.
+The Transfiguration is also seen as a confirmation of his identity as the Son of God and a moment of divine affirmation in the presence of the disciples.

 Jacob

 In the Ladder of Jacob, at the conclusion of this instruction, instead of simply being given the new name Israel, Jacob is introduced to his heavenly counterpart, the angel Israel.

 Enoch

 In the Book of Enoch, when Enoch returns to Earth, he tells his children that although they see him as the earthly, human Enoch, there is likewise an angelic Enoch (Metatron) that has stood in the Lord's Presence.

 Elijah

 In the departure of Elijah to heaven by chariot of fire, and horses of fire and lifted up by a whirlwind to heaven.

-Moses

-The apocryphal Assumption of Moses offers a detailed account of the assumption and transfiguration of Moses.

 Mary

 Lumen gentium states that "the Immaculate Virgin [...] was exalted by the Lord as Queen of the universe, that she might be the more fully confirmed to her Son, the Lord of lords and the conqueror of sin and death".